brundabharadwaj/brundabharadwaj/README.md

-# 👋 Bit about myself: Brunda M Bharadwaj
+# 👋 Bit about Brunda M Bharadwaj